Ismailalkouz94/Issue-Tracking-System/README.md

 ### Notes
 must be creating database with preferd name and credentials see `application.properties` to configuration details.
 in this application I'm used MYSQL
 you can change to any database but make sure to add database dependency in `pom` file and add other config to application.properties`
+* make sure data in `data.sql` inserted successfully